jiahao-yang/webpack-autojs-master/work/dianping-download-notes/docs/Design.md

 - Filter out user nickname ("尘世中的小吃货"), view counts ("◎"), hashtags ("#")
 - Return first valid title found
 - **Debug logging**: Show all TextView elements at depth 29 for troubleshooting

+#### Step 2: Check if Note Already Downloaded
+**Requirement**: Avoid duplicate downloads by checking metadata **Implementation**:
+- Use `isNoteDownloaded(noteTitle)` function
+- Check against existing metadata by title
+- If downloaded: Scroll to find next undownloaded note
+- If not downloaded: Proceed to note page for processing

+#### Step 2.5: Scroll to Next Undownloaded Note
+**Requirement**: Scroll through notes list to find undownloaded notes **Implementation**:
+- Use `scrollToNextUndownloadedNote()` function
+- Scroll down to reveal more notes (max 10 attempts)
+- Check each revealed note title against metadata
+- Continue scrolling until undownloaded note found
+- Handle end-of-list detection ("没有更多内容", "已显示全部", "到底了")

+#### Step 3: Navigate to Note Page
+**Requirement**: Click on note to navigate to individual note page **Implementation**:
+- Use `clickFirstNote()` function
+- Find clickable note elements with `desc("reculike_main_image")`
+- Use position-based clicking for reliable navigation
+- Wait for page transition with navigation delay

 #### Step 4: Click Image to Open Gallery
 **Requirement**: Click the picture to show the full image (as shown in screenshots/note-page.jpg).